 Counselors working on behalf of reputable nonprofit credit-counseling agencies can help you create a plan to better manage your money and budget for debt payments.
-Of course, this strategy doesn’t actually reduce your debt, but it also has fewer risks than consolidation or settlement and debt management, discussed below.
+This strategy won’t actually reduce your debt, but it has fewer risks than consolidation or settlement and debt management, which we cover below.

-As I mentioned above, debt consolidation doesn’t reduce your loan principals.
+Debt consolidation doesn’t reduce your loan principal.
 Debt settlement does.
 A debt settlement company negotiates with creditors on your behalf.

 When you sign up, you’ll likely begin contributing to a special account set up by your debt settlement company.
 Once it reaches a certain level, the company will reach out to your creditors in hopes that they’ll accept a lump sum that’s less than what you actually owe.
 After that sum is paid, you’re no longer indebted to the creditor.

 How long it takes largely depends on how quickly you can save enough to begin negotiations, but most companies allow two to four years for the process.
 Settlement has big risks, though, including big fees, damage to your credit score, and tax liability.
-Take a look at my separate post on debt settlement companies for more details.
+You can learn more about debt settlement companies in our separate post.

 In debt management, a company negotiates with your creditors to lower your interest rates and monthly bills, but the principal remains the same.
 You’ll pay the debt management company, and it distributes the money to your creditors.